 Parameter Description Default Example /object Defines the object type of the command.
-This parameter can be set to one of the following values: DB - administration of database FILESTOREDB - administration of FileStore database ADMINSTOREDB - administration of AdminStore database USER - administration of database user /command Defines the command to perform.
-This parameter can be set to one of the following values: ADD - add new object to the server INIT - initialize the object.
-Currently supported only for DB object.
-UPGRADE - upgrade the object.
-Currently only supported for DB object. /datasource Defines your database and instance names.
-DBSERVER\INSTANCE01 /catalog Defines the name of the service database.
-Blueprint BlueprintDB
+This parameter can be set to one of the following values: SERVER DB USER /command Defines the command to perform.
+This parameter can be set to one of the following values: LIST ADD INIT UPGRADE /datasource Defines your database and instance names.
+DBSERVER\INSTANCE01 /catalog Defines the name of the database.
+Blueprint BlueprintDB /integratedsec Defines whether or not Windows security is used.
+This parameter can be set to one of the following values: TRUE FALSE If /integratedsec is set to FALSE, you must specify a /userid and /password.

-Parameter Description Default Example /catalogprefix Defines the initial catalog prefix for the service database.
-(Note the AdminStorage suffix is automatically added to this value, and should be omitted from the command-line value.)
-Blueprint (which becomes Blueprint AdminStorage) /integratedsec Defines whether or not Windows security is used.
-This parameter can be set to one of the following values: TRUE FALSE If /integratedsec is set to FALSE, you must specify a /userid and /password. /userid Defines the username of the Database System Administrator user.
+Parameter Description Default Example /userid Defines the username of the Database System Administrator user.
 This parameter is only required if /integratedsec is set to FALSE. /password Defines the password of the Database System Administrator user.
 This parameter is only required if /integratedsec is set to FALSE. /nuseridentity Defines the username of the Blueprint Server User. acme\rrunner